lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-11-01-Foundations.md

 ---
 layout: post
-title:  What do We Mean by "The Foundations of Mathematics"?
+title:  What do we mean by "the foundations of mathematics"?
 usemathjax: true
 tags: [philosophy, logic, type theory]
 ---